tranduc02/motorsport-wordpress/README.md

 <p> - Gutena Forms: for email handlings</p>
 <p> - WP forms/WP mail: for the forms themselves</p>
 <p> - cars-post-type.php: This is to handle cars as a seperate POST type.</p>
 <h2> DO NOT.
 I REPEAT.
-DO NOT DEACTIVATE THIS IF YOU WANT THIS TO RUN</h2>
+DO NOT DEACTIVATE THIS IF YOU WANT TO RUN</h2>
 <h3>3.
 Themes:</h3>
 <p> - The one you're looking to activate is called Astra child.</p>
 <p>But don't touch anything about Astra itself, or the 2025 theme.
 There are a few things I imported over</p>